 What Components Do You Need?

-Playing music in a large space typically means investing in three types of components:
+Playing music in a large space or office typically means investing in three types of components:

 - A receiver that can connect to radio signals, a CD player, or a Bluetooth device (such as a phone)